top of page

 Through his mother's side of the family, Joe is a descendant of the Aurora Colony, making him a fifth-generation Oregonian.
 His surname is the legacy of a family of English farmers who lived since at least the 1490's the small community of Weedon, an old English name meaning, "pagan shrine on a hill."
 Through his music, teaching, and writing, Joe is on a mission to grapple with and address the legacy of colonization that lead to his existence.

-Touring internationally in a multi-instrumental duo with fellow songster, Ben Hunter, Joe was awarded 1st place in the 2016 International Blues Challenge, as well as recognition by the Ethnic Heritage Council for excellence in ethnic performance and significant contributions to the development and presentation of the traditional cultural arts in the Pacific Northwest.
+In his multi-instrumental duo with fellow songster, Ben Hunter, Joe has toured internationally and been recognized by the Ethnic Heritage Council for excellence in ethnic performance and significant contributions to the development and presentation of the traditional cultural arts in the Pacific Northwest.

 bottom of page